 AR: The next step was that my dad was giving chess lessons at the local primary school.
-He was in charge of the chess club at the school as well, and we would just go there after our lessons with my sister.
+He was in charge of the chess club at the school as well, and I would go there after our lessons with my sister.
 We were so shy that sometimes we would just hide under the tables or play together, but only her and me, we didn’t want to play with other kids.
-So, he realized that he needed to give some kind of an extra motivation or incentive for us to be more into playing against other kids too.
+So, he realized that he needed to give some kind of extra motivation or incentive for us to play against other kids too.
 He started offering us Kinder chocolate.
 He said, “If you play against that girl a game of chess, I’ll give you a Kinder chocolate.
 And if you play against that boy I’ll give you another Kinder chocolate.”
-So we started collecting Kinder chocolate by playing against some of the other school kids, and we realized that it’s actually not terrifying to play with other kids and we started liking more and more the game itself too, I guess.
+So we started collecting Kinder chocolate by playing against some of the other school kids, and we realized that it’s actually not terrifying to play with other kids and we started liking more and more the game itself too.
 It was a world that originally started out for us as this animated computer game, but when we played against each other and with other school kids I think we realized that it’s a magical world without the animation too.

-…we realized that it’s actually not terrifying to play with other kids and we started liking more and more the game itself too, I guess.
+…we realized that it’s actually not terrifying to play with other kids and we started liking more and more the game itself too.
 It was a world that originally started out for us as this animated computer game, but when we played against each other and with other school kids I think we realized that it’s a magical world without the animation too.

 Wow I just asked you like five questions, sorry!
 Just answer whatever one of them you want to.

 AR: Sure, I will try.
-I forgot half of them, but I think the main thing, the first thing I should say for sure because of Hungary, is that the best ever female chess player is from Hungary: Judit Polgár and the Polgár family, obviously the Polgár sisters.
-I always looked up at them and their achievements so for me, growing up in Hungary meant that the biggest female chess role model was from the same country, and was living at the time, and is still living in Hungary.
+The first thing I should say for sure because of Hungary, is that the best ever female chess player is from Hungary: Judit Polgár and the Polgár family, obviously the Polgár sisters.
+I always looked up to them and their achievements.
+So for me, growing up in Hungary meant that the biggest female chess role model was from the same country, and was living at the time, and is still living in Hungary.